Fliplet/fliplet-cli/README.md

 // Tells the UI this widget can be closed, optionally passing back some data Promise<> Fliplet.Widget.complete(data)

+// Function to be triggered from Fliplet Studio to save the data of the interface Fliplet.Widget.onSaveRequest(yourFunction)

 // Get the data of a widget instance, given the instance id Object|null Fliplet.Widget.getData(id)

 // Get the list of pages of the app the widget belongs to Promise<> Fliplet.Pages.get()

+// Makes an API request to the Fliplet APIs
+Promise<> Fliplet.API.request({ method, url, data })
 ```

 You can see an example of how those functions are used in the default [interface.js](https://github.com/WebooOnline/fliplet-cli/blob/master/widget-template/js/interface.js) template of your widget.